mbailey/notes/docs/software/keyboard-shortcuts.md

 - Some of these may be wrong.

 - [ ] **Ctrl-Tab:** cycle through tabs (Windows Terminal).
 Check others

+## Questions

+- What key prefixes are free / reserved for users to define across OS / Application?
 ## Contents

 - [Markdown](#Markdown)